 Does neroli oil have any aromatherapeutic benefits?

-Given neroli oil’s citrus origins, it shouldn’t be a surprise that neroli boasts a gorgeous natural scent.
+Given neroli oil's citrus beginnings, it shouldn't be a surprise that neroli boasts a gorgeous natural scent.
 The fragrance itself is best described as sweet and honeyed, with metallic, green and spicy facets, making it popular aromatherapy.
 Inhaling the aroma has been linked to minimising anxiety, stress and even depression.
 On a biological level, it may help stimulate serotonin production and minimise cortisol.

 How often should I be using neroli oil beauty products?

 Neroli oil contained within a whole host of different products, from perfumes to skin care, meaning that there’s no single way to apply it.
-Its lack of phototoxicity, however, along with its natural origins, mean that you can apply the remedy every day if necessary.
+Its lack of phototoxicity, however, means that you can apply the remedy every day if necessary.